 It’s no secret.
-Bruno Sammartino and Vince McMahon did not like one another for many years.
-This animosity kept "The Living Legend" away from WWE for years, which created quite a tense moment when the two of them were left alone behind closed doors for the very first time in over twenty-five years before 2013’s WWE Hall of Fame ceremony.
+Bruno Sammartino and Vince McMahon did not like one another.
+This animosity kept "The Living Legend" away from WWE for years, creating quite a tense moment when the two of them were left behind closed doors for the first time in over twenty-five years before 2013’s WWE Hall of Fame ceremony!

 The 25-Year+ Feud Between Bruno Sammartino and Vince McMahon

 In a 1991 interview with Lee Benneka, Bruno Sammartino remarked, "I’m hoping some wrestling-minded people will come back into the scene and perhaps start back from basics, get some good-looking athletes, get away from the steroid crap and painted faces."